At What Age Does A Man Stop Getting Hard?

 Causes of Age-Related Erectile Dysfunction

-Erections are all about healthy nerve function and blood flow.
-When you feel sexually aroused, your nerves send messages that help the muscles located inside your penis relax.
-This stimulates blood flow, allowing the erectile tissue inside your penis to expand and become firmer.
+When you feel sexually aroused, your nerves send messages that allow muscles inside your small blood vessels to relax.
+This stimulates more blood flow, allowing the erectile tissue inside your penis to expand and become firmer.

 Without proper nerve function and healthy blood vessels, getting and maintaining an erection is much more difficult.

-In addition to physical health problems, some medications can affect your ability to develop and maintain an erection.
-These include:
+In addition to physical health problems, some medications can affect your ability to develop and maintain an erection, and you’re more likely to take medications as you get older.
+The most common culprits include:

 • Prescription sleeping pills or sedatives